-The Committee's function is to establish rules of safety relating to pressure integrity, which govern the construction^{} of boilers, pressure vessels, transport tanks, and nuclear components, and the inservice inspection of nuclear components and transport tanks.
+The Committee's function is to establish rules of safety relating to pressure integrity.
+The rules govern the construction\\ of boilers, pressure vessels, transport tanks, and nuclear components, and the inservice inspection of nuclear components and transport tanks.
+For nuclear items other than pressure-retaining components, the Committee also establishes rules of safety related to structural integrity.
 The Committee also interprets these rules when questions arise regarding their intent.
 The technical consistency of the Sections of the Code and coordination of standards development activities of the Committees is supported and guided by the Technical Oversight Management Committee.
-This Code does not address other safety issues relating to the construction of boilers, pressure vessels, transport tanks, or nuclear components, or the inservice inspection of nuclear components or transport tanks.
-Users of the Code should refer to the pertinent codes, standards, laws, regulations, or other relevant documents for safety issues other than those relating to pressure integrity.
+The Code does not address other safety issues relating to the construction of boilers, pressure vessels, transport tanks, or nuclear components, or the inservice inspection of nuclear components or transport tanks.
+Users of the Code should refer to the pertinent codes, standards, laws, regulations, or other relevant documents for safety issues other than those relating to pressure integrity and, for nuclear items other than pressure-retaining components, structural integrity.
 Except for Sections XI and XII, and with a few other exceptions, the rules do not, of practical necessity, reflect the likelihood and consequences of deterioration in service related to specific service fluids or external operating environments.
-In formulating the rules, the Committee considers the needs of users, manufacturers, and inspectors of pressure vessels.
+In formulating the rules, the Committee considers the needs of users, manufacturers, and inspectors of components addressed by the Code.
 The objective of the rules is to afford reasonably certain protection of life and property, and to provide a margin for deterioration in service to give a reasonably long, safe period of usefulness.
 Advancements in design and materials and evidence of experience have been recognized.

-This Code contains mandatory requirements, specific prohibitions, and nonmandatory guidance for construction activities and inservice inspection and testing activities.
+The Code contains mandatory requirements, specific prohibitions, and nonmandatory guidance for construction activities and inservice inspection and testing activities.
 The Code does not address all aspects of these activities and those aspects that are not specifically addressed should not be considered prohibited.
 The Code is not a handbook and cannot replace education, experience, and the use of engineering judgment.
 The phrase engineering judgment refers to technical judgments made by knowledgeable engineers experienced in the application of the Code.
 Engineering judgments must be consistent with Code philosophy, and such judgments must never be used to overrule mandatory requirements or specific prohibitions of the Code.